srepetsk/gw-style/_pages/kashmir.md

 A disputed, mainly <a href="https://style.srepetsk.net/i/islam/">Muslim</a> region in the north of the Indian subcontinent, mostly under Indian control.
 Parts of the region are controlled by Pakistan and China.

-The territorial conflict over Kashmir started after partition in 1947.
-Both India and Pakistan claimed Kashmir after the 1947 partition.
-The territory was split, the majority under Indian control.
+The territorial conflict over Kashmir started in 1947.
+Both India and Pakistan, themselves newly-independent, claimed the region.
+It was eventually split, the majority under Indian control.

 The population the state of Jammu and Kashmir is over 60 percent Muslim.
 It is the only Indian state which has a Muslim majority.

-Kashmir was the spark for two of the three India-Pakistan wars, in 1947-1948 and 1965.
-In 1999, India fought with Pakistani-backed forces who had infiltrated Indian-controlled territory.
+Kashmir was the spark for two of the three India-Pakistan wars, first in 1947-1948 and again 1965.
+In 1999, India fought with Pakistani-backed paramilitary forces who had infiltrated Indian-controlled territory.

 Many people in Kashmir, particularly in the Muslim-majority Kashmir valley, do not want it to be governed by India, preferring independence or joining Pakistan.